Folkman graph

-In the mathematical field of graph theory, the Folkman graph is a 4-regular graph with 20 vertices and 40 edges.
-It is a regular bipartite graph with symmetries taking every edge to every other edge, but the two sides of its bipartition are not symmetric with each other, making it the smallest possible semi-symmetric graph.
+In the mathematical field of graph theory, the Folkman graph is a graph with 20 vertices and 40 edges.
+It is quartic (four edges meet at each vertex), and bipartite (its vertices can be divided into two subsets with each edge crossing from one subset to the other).
+It has symmetries taking every edge to every other edge, but not taking every vertex to every other vertex, making it the smallest possible semi-symmetric graph.
 It is named after Jon Folkman, who constructed it for this property in 1967.

 The Folkman graph can be constructed either using modular arithmetic or as the subdivided double of the five-vertex complete graph.
-Beyond the investigation of its symmetry, it has also been investigated as a counterexample for certain questions of graph embedding.
+Beyond the investigation of its symmetry, it has also been used to construct isospectral graphs and investigated as a counterexample for certain questions of graph embedding.

 Construction

+Using modular arithmetic

 Semi-symmetric graphs are defined as regular graphs (that is, graphs in which all vertices touch equally many edges) in which each two edges are symmetric to each other, but some two vertices are not symmetric.
 Jon Folkman was inspired to define and research these graphs in a 1967 paper, after seeing an unpublished manuscript by E. Dauber and Frank Harary which gave examples of graphs meeting the symmetry condition but not the regularity condition.
 Folkman's original construction of this graph was a special case of a more general construction of semi-symmetric graphs using modular arithmetic, based on a prime number $p$ congruent to 1 mod 4.
-For each such prime, there is a number $r$ such that $r^2=-1$ mod $p$, and Folkman uses modular arithmetic to construct a semi-symmetric graph with $2pr$ vertices.
+For each such prime, there is a number $r$ such that $r^2=-1$ mod $p$, and Folkman uses modular arithmetic to construct a semi-symmetric $2r$-regular graph with $2pr$ vertices.
 The Folkman graph is the result of this construction for $p=5$ and $r=2$.